 Additionally, this also means that U3-1/U3-2/U4-1 now have a much lower offset voltage too.
 If we assume the op-amps were non-negligible source of offset we need to trim, this means that the offset path can be so much weaker.
 Therefore we can replace R23 with a higher value resistor (820K for instance).
 This is very beneficial as this means that a similar drift in the voltage over C4, will now result in a X8 lower drift in output voltage than previously.
 This can significantly extend time between nulling cycles.
 All of this of course, will only be true if the op-amps offset (which isn’t tracked by the biasing of the sensor) is dominant.
 If other causes of offset are more significant this resistor will need to be scaled back down to compensate.
 I think there is some benefit to be had here, this will have to be verified over time when using the probe over different temperatures and after some drift of components – only then we can determine how much benefit this would actually allow to gain.
 On the same point of R23, if you observe the circuit you will see that C4 is a polarized cap.
 This means its meant to operate with a very limited voltage over it.
 However, if we replace this with a non-polarized cap, we can extend this voltage range, and in turn increase R23 further.
 I think we can gain quite a bit of margin here, but once again, this remain to be verified in measurement.

 This is all for this first part of the post.
 The probe/circuit analysis presented in the earlier part of this post will be of use to anyone who want to understand the probe operation.
 It is also useful as it allowed us to recognized the parts of the circuit that can benefit the most from mods, and which mods should be considered.
 These potential mods were than discussed in the later part of the post.
 I’ve left the discussion fairly open-ended, as the trade-offs should be made according to personal needs and preferences.
-In the next parts of this series I will present measurement results for the stock probe, mods I chose to implement, and measurement results following these mods.
+In the next part on this probe I will present measurement results for the stock probe, mods I chose to implement, and measurement results following these mods.